Competitive dance: Videography and photography

 The choreography of a dance routine—which is the design of movement and flow of steps in the routine—is copyrightable.
 Consequently, video recording is often prohibited at dance competitions in order to steer clear of copyright infringement issues.
 Nowadays, most competition companies take photos and videos for dance schools.
 When no professional videographer is available, competition production companies will sometimes permit each attending dance school to designate a videographer to record performances of students from that school.

 Unlike videography, still photography does not infringe copyrighted choreography.
 Because of this, many competition production companies permit photography at their competitions.
 Virtually all competitions prohibit flash photography, however, both for the safety of performers and to prevent undesirable distractions.
 Some competition production companies employ professional photographers to capture and sell photographs of dance performances.
-In such cases, photography by audience members is typically prohibited so as to provide an exclusive market for the official photographers.
+Other competitions, such as Groove Dance Competition and Beyond The Stars, offer free photos and videos to registered competitors.

 In popular culture

 Dance competitions became more known to the public after the debut of the television show Dance Moms.
 Dance Moms featured a competitive dance studio and its dancers as these dancers attended regional and national competitions.
+Although the dancers competed in real competitions, the show presented a dramatized version of the real competitive dance world.
+They competed a different routine every competition, went to competitions on different continents, and competed a variety of new routines every single weekend.
+Many dance studios attend 5-10 competitions per year, typically performing the same routines throughout the season.